ANTINO KIM

 [7] Moravec, P., Kim, A., and Dennis, A., "Appealing to Sense and Sensibility: System 1 and System 2 Interventions for Fake News on Social Media."
 Information Systems Research, Vol. 31, No. 3, pp. 987-1006 (2020).

-This study explores interventions targeting different cognitive processing systems to combat fake news on social media platforms.
+Abstract Summary: This study explores interventions targeting different cognitive processing systems to combat fake news on social media platforms.
 We developed and tested interventions based on dual-process theory, examining both intuitive (System 1) and analytical (System 2) approaches to detecting misinformation.
 Our research demonstrates the effectiveness of cognitive-based interventions in reducing fake news sharing behavior.

 View Publication